njaladan/NESmerize/README.md

-## Current To-do
+### Current to-dos

-Things to get to at some point in time
+Smaller things to work on incrementally - more for me to not forget what I'm working on
 - [ ] STA always increments cycle in favor of page turn - how to force this?
 - [ ] unofficial opcodes, starting at LAX